trilogy-group/cloudfix-linter/Docs/CDK.md

 2. Deploy your cdk stacks as you do and add `--output .cdkout` at end of cdk deploy command.
-    - Note: If you have already deployed stack with `--output .cdkout` command to get recomendations before, you can skip this step to get report for the same resources as earlier
+    - Note: If you have already deployed stack with `--output .cdkout` command to get recommendations before, you can skip this step to get report for the same resources as earlier

     Sample command:
     ```bash